Open and closed maps: Closed maps

 A surjective map is strongly closed if and only if it is relatively closed.
 So for this important special case, the two definitions are equivalent.

 By definition, the map $f : X \to Y$ is a relatively closed map if and only if the surjection $f : X \to \operatorname{Im} f$ is a strongly closed map.

-If in the open set definition of "continuous map" (which is the statement: "every preimage of an open set is open"), both instances of the word "open" are replaced with "closed" then the statement of results ("every preimage of a closed set is closed") is equivalent to continuity.
+If in the open set definition of "continuous map" (which is the statement: "every preimage of an open set is open"), both instances of the word "open" are replaced with "closed" then the statement that results ("every preimage of a closed set is closed") is equivalent to continuity.

 This does not happen with the definition of "open map" (which is: "every image of an open set is open") since the statement that results ("every image of a closed set is closed") is the definition of "closed map", which is in general not equivalent to openness.
 There exist open maps that are not closed and there also exist closed maps that are not open.
 This difference between open/closed maps and continuous maps is ultimately due to the fact that for any set $S,$ only $f(X \setminus S) \supseteq f(X) \setminus f(S)$ is guaranteed in general, whereas for preimages, equality $f^{-1}(Y \setminus S) = f^{-1}(Y) \setminus f^{-1}(S)$ always holds.